Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

 Please take the Shinkansen from major cities in Japan to Niigata Prefecture (Niigata City).

-Please take the Uetsu Main Line from Niigata City to Murakame City.
+Please take the Uetsu Main Line from Niigata City to Murakami City.

-●Niigata Station → (Uetsu Main Line) → Murakami Station ...
-Approx. 1 hour Approx. 1 hour 30 minutes
+Niigata Station → (Uetsu Main Line) → Murakami Station ...
+[Limited Express Inaho] Approx. 1 hour [Local train] Approx. 1 hour 30 minutes

-Click here for information on transportation to Murakami City
+For information on transportation to Murakami City, click here.

-From JR Murakami Station to the Kyu-choninmachi area, where old streetscapes remain, it is about 2km away, and it takes about 20 minutes on foot, making it a good distance for a stroll.
+The old town area, where old streetscapes remain, is about 2km from JR Murakami Station, and takes about 20 minutes on foot, making it just the right distance for a stroll.
 Other transportation options include taxis, circular buses, and rental bicycles.

 Among souvenirs from Murakami City, processed salmon products are especially popular.
-Japanese sake such as "Shimeharitsuru" and "Taiyomori" are also produced here.
-Murakami tea, which has little bitterness, is recommended for those who are not used to drinking green tea.
-As for handicrafts, Murakami woodcarving lacquer chopsticks and accessories are affordable and popular among women.
+The city also produces sake such as "Shimeharitsuru" and "Taiyomori."
+Murakami tea, which has little astringency, is recommended for those who are not used to drinking green tea.
+As for crafts, Murakami wood-carved lacquer chopsticks and accessories are affordable and popular among women.

 For more information on Murakami City's specialty products (food), click here